jubairzaman/Health-Care/README.md

 4. Email password Authentication
 5. user can view details only when he/she is logged in
 6. we have 404 not available page if somebone go for a worng url then it will be shown
-7. er have two extra componenets (About Us and Contact us)
+7. user have two extra componenets (About Us and Contact us)